-This paper shows how a socially and environmentally aware firm principal can motivate a profit-oriented manager to pursue environmental, social and governance (ESG) outcomes.
-In the model, the manager produces a verifiable output that is detrimental to ESG, but also engages in an unverifiable output that promotes ESG.
+This paper shows how a socially and environmentally aware firm principal can motivate a profit-oriented manager to pursue positive environmental, social, and governance (ESG) outcomes.
+In the model, the manager produces a verifiable output that is detrimental to ESG but also engages in an unverifiable output that promotes ESG.
 I show that an ex-post bargaining contract is preferred to an ex-ante commitment contract if the unverifiable output substantially improves ESG or if there is a large negative externality.
-The paper also demonstrates how social impact bonds can be more effective than short-term debt to finance social programs.
+The paper also demonstrates how social impact bonds can be more effective than short-term debt when used to finance social programs.

-Socially responsible investment; ESG; Multitask; Hold-up; Incomplete contracts; Social impact bonds; Sustainability-linked bonds.
+Socially responsible investment; ESG; Multitask; Holdup; Incomplete contracts; Social impact bonds

 D86, G11, G23, M12, M14

 The original version is RIEB Discussion Paper Series No.2021-14

 Junior Research Fellow, Research Institute for Economics & Business Administration, Kobe University